 Such a faith is not a weak-kneed, escapist religious exercise, but a courageous pursuit of that which is ultimately good, right and true.

 “The Dream” starts with God as revealed through His Son, Jesus Christ.
-Through a relationship with Him, we can be agents of healing in a world that is sick with racial and ethnic conflict.
+Through an authentic relationship with Him, we can be agents of healing in a world that is sick with the sin of racism and ethnic prejudice.

 "Darnell J. Wilson climbed on a table and said, 'We are The Impact Movement.
 Who wants a free water bottle?'
 He started throwing bottles into the crowd.
 'Surprisingly, people caught ‘em, but one person got hit in the head,' he said."

 Why is it still so difficult for us to embrace and live out Dr. King's dream, even more than 45 years later?

 ©1994-2018 Cru.
 All Rights Reserved.